ozaiithejava/TradeSystem-Leaderos/README.md

       Password: "password"
 ```

-After that, go to the `PluginDependencies.java` file and paste the following code right below the Vault check:
+After that, go to `LayoutManager.java` and paste the following code just below the Vault check:

 ```java
 if (PluginDependencies.isEnabled(LeaderOSDependency.class)) {